GooFit/GooFit/docs/documentation.md

 \anchor footnote7 7: That is, `__shared__` for the default CUDA target.

 \anchor footnote8 8: This is why `functorConstants[0]` is reserved for that value!

-\anchor footnote12 12: Although being honest, just supporting the special cases of one
-    and two would likely have sufficed.